Arizona Corporation Commission

 As of April 27, 2001 all operators of gas distribution systems including master meter operators must have a written operator qualification plan (OQPLAN) for individuals performing covered tasks on a pipeline facility.
 An operator of a master meter system is that person who purchases metered gas from a public service corporation to provide gas service to two (2) or more buildings other than at a single-family residence.

 The master meter operator may develop their own written OQPLAN or purchase one from an outside source.
-For interested master meter operators, a written OQPLAN is available at no charge from the Arizona Corporation Commission, Pipeline Safety Section, 2200 North Central Ave., Suite #200, Phoenix, Arizona 85004.
+For interested master meter operators, a written OQPLAN is available at no charge from the Arizona Corporation Commission, Pipeline Safety Section, 1300 W. Washington Street, Suite #210, Phoenix, Arizona 85007.
 For master meter operators that use the Pipeline Safety written OQPLAN, there is a requirement to attend a Pipeline Safety master meter training seminar.
 Anyone who has attended a Pipeline Safety master meter training seminar after January 1, 2000 meets the attendance requirement of the Pipeline Safety written OQPLAN.
 These seminars are presented at no cost to the operator (click below for schedule and registration).